Best Road Running Shoes for Men of 2026

 Home → Gear Reviews → Running

-To go on a run, you don’t need much other than shoes and some clothes; we love that about running.
-Most people already have some gym shorts and a t-shirt, so all they need to start running are some running shoes.
+To go on a run, you don’t need much other than shoes and some clothes — that’s one of the things we love most about running.
+Most people already own gym shorts and a t-shirt, so the only real barrier to entry is a solid pair of running shoes.
+The right road running shoes can make everything from short daily miles to long training efforts feel smoother, more comfortable, and more efficient.

 Whether you’re training for your first 5K or are a seasoned marathon runner, cross-training athlete, or simply want to stay in shape by joining a running club, this guide is intended to help you on your journey as a runner.